rroethof/roethof.net/content/posts/2025/03/contributing-to-open-source/index.md

 ---
 Hey tech folks!
 If you're anything like me, you probably use open-source software every single day.
 Think about the operating system you use, the tools you rely on for work or personal projects – chances are, many of them are open source.
 For those of us who work with tools like **Ansible**, we see firsthand the power of collaborative, open development.

-### The Power of Open Source: Caring, Sharing, and Collaboration
+### The Power of Open Source: Caring, Sharing and Collaboration

 Open source isn't just about getting free software; it's about something much bigger.
-It's about **caring** enough to want to improve the tools we all use, **sharing** our knowledge and skills, and **working together** with colleagues, friends, and even folks on the other side of the planet who share the same passion for creating better products.
+It's about **caring** enough to want to improve the tools we all use, **sharing** our knowledge and skills and **working together** with colleagues, friends and even folks on the other side of the planet who share the same passion for creating better products.
 The vast open-source **community**, encompassing projects of all kinds, truly embodies this spirit.

 Think about the countless individuals who dedicate their time to building and maintaining the software that powers so much of our digital world.
 From the core components of Linux to popular programming languages and essential utilities, these projects thrive on the contributions of people like you and me.
-Just as prominent figures in specific communities like Ansible (think of folks like Jeff Geerling, Bas Meijer, and Michael Heap) inspire others, the entire open-source landscape is driven by a desire to create and share.
+Just as prominent figures in specific communities like Ansible (think of folks like Jeff Geerling, Bas Meijer and Michael Heap) inspire others, the entire open-source landscape is driven by a desire to create and share.

 Inspired by this vibrant spirit of collaboration and sharing within the broader open-source **community**, I wanted to chat about why jumping in and contributing is so awesome.

 ## Why Getting Involved in Open Source Rocks